What causes belly fat after hysterectomy?

 Factors that can affect weight after hysterectomy

-The type of hysterectomy you will undergo depends on why it is performed.
-Some types of hysterectomy affect weight gain more than others.
-For example, a hysterectomy in which the ovaries are removed can cause reduced estrogen production leading to weight gain.
+• The type of hysterectomy performed: The type of hysterectomy you will undergo depends on why it is performed.
+However, some types of hysterectomy affect weight gain more than others.
+For example, a hysterectomy in which the ovaries are removed can cause reduced estrogen production, leading to weight gain.

-People who were overweight before a hysterectomy are more likely to gain weight after the procedure.
-The bigger you are before the procedure, the more likely you are to gain weight after it.
-Also, staying physically inactive so you can heal after the procedure can increase the risk of weight gain.
+• Your weight before the surgery: People who were overweight before a hysterectomy are more likely to gain weight after the procedure.
+The higher your weight before the procedure, the more likely you are to gain weight after it.
+Also, staying physically inactive after the hysterectomy procedure may increase the chances of weight gain.

 Benefits of abdominal exercises after hysterectomy

-Doing some abdominal exercises after a hysterectomy can help improve your overall well-being.
+Similar to belly fat massage, doing some abdominal exercises after a hysterectomy may help improve your overall well-being.
 The following are the benefits of abdominal exercise after a hysterectomy:

-- Abdominal exercise after a hysterectomy help flattens and tones the lower belly muscles.
+• Abdominal exercise after a hysterectomy helps flatten and tone the lower belly muscles.

-- It will help promote a good standing and sitting posture.
+• They help promote good standing and sitting posture.

-- It will help strengthen your abdominal muscles and the muscle of your lower back
+• They help strengthen your abdominal muscles and the muscles of your lower back.

 Best diet for losing belly fat after hysterectomy